iazarny/msstarter/README.md

-## Prerequsites
+## Prerequisites

 Install and run docker and kubernetes.
-In case if you already have such enveronment, you can skpi this step.
+In case if you already have such environment, you can skip this step.
 For local environment we will use Ubuntu 16.04.3 LTS.

 Steps are following: